pulkit0512/Java8Features/ReadMe.md

 Since we have BiFunction Functional Interface, then in case we have same inputs and output type then we can use Binary Operator Functional Interface instead of a BiFunction.

+#### Supplier Functional Interface
+Opposite of Consumer Functional Interface.
+Takes on input and returns an output to the caller.

+It has one abstract method called "get".

 ### Current VS Preferred Functional Interface
 ![img.png](img.png)